medecau/scrapedict/README.md

 **Scrape HTML to dictionaries**

 # Usage overview

-1. Define the rules dictionary to extract the right bits
+1. Create a dictionary with rules to extract the right information
-2. Create the extraction function passing in the rules
+2. Create the extraction function with the rules dictionary
-3. Use the extraction function on the BeautifulSoup object
+3. Use the extraction function on a BeautifulSoup object

-# Usage examples
+# Examples

-0. `cook` the HTML to get a BeautifulSoup objext - here we store it in the `soup` variable For this example the string in `sample` will be used as the target HTML - normally you would fetch the HTML with your favorite HTTP library or read from the disk.
+0. To start let's `cook` the HTML to get a BeautifulSoup object.
+   For this example the string in `sample` will be used as the target HTML - normally you would fetch the HTML with your favorite HTTP library or read from the disk.
+   The `soup` variable holds the BeautifulSoup object.

 ```python
 from pprint import pprint